ysahnpark/pledgecontrol/readme.md

 =============
 Web application that facilitates pledge control for Church and other charitative organizations.

+The application is implemented in PHP using Laravel Framework.

 #Installation#

+# Requirements #
+Requirements are:
+- PHP 5.4+
+- MySQL 5.x

 ##Get it from git##
 If you do not have a git client yet, download and insall one first.
 You can get the console git client from [github][1].